ColbyReinhart/roku-remote/README.md

 IT IS EXTREMELY RECOMMENDED TO RUN THIS WITH LINUX!
 Setting up servers on windows is a huge pain and is usually not worth your time.
 The rest of this tutorial assumes you're using linux.
-If you really want to use windows, contact me and I can help you.
+If you really want to use windows, you're on your own.

 Next you'll just need to set up a systemd service to manage the program.
 If you're new to systemd, I recommend this video: https://youtu.be/fYQBvjYQ63U